 Are you serious?

 Is there a reason to take the bible seriously?
 Is there a reason that we should be concerned with what the bible says?
 We’ve got pretty good lives, what do we need the bible for?
 We eat good, we’ve got a lot of recreation available to us.
 Lots of fun things to do.
 We’ve got friends, we’ve got family.
 We’ve got belongings, we’ve got a little money.
 Can the bible give us more of all these things, or anything more in addition to these things?

 The bible says in John 10, verse 10; “..I came that they might have life, and have it more abundantly”?
 Did Jesus come so that we all could have an abundance of the good things of this life?
 Is that why we should pay attention to the bible and do what it says..
 So that we can have more of all these good things, that this life has to offer?

-I had know a man and wife, who found this verse in the bible, Luke 6, verse 38.
+I know a man and his wife, who found this verse in the bible, Luke 6, verse 38.
 Here’s what it says; “Give, and it will be given back to you; Good measure, pressed down, shaken together, running over, they will pour into your lap.
 For by your measure, it will be measured back to you.”
-And so they began to tithe 10% of their income, so that they could start receiving back from God.
+And because of that verse, they began to tithe 10% of their income, so that they could start receiving back more from God.

 So then, they were basically looking at the bible, as a means of getting more of the good things that this life has to offer.
-Is that what the bible is?
-A guaranteed way to prosper in this world?
+But is that what the bible is for?
+Is it a guaranteed way to prosper in this world?
 I think I can guarantee you one thing.
 If the bible were a means of prospering monetarily, everyone would be studying the bible, and everyone would be doing what it says.
+And I mean everyone!

 There was a point in time, when God did indeed bless people with all the riches of this life, if they were faithful to Him.
 Here’s what God said to the nation of Israel, in Deuteronomy 8, verses 7 thru 10;